ibm-cloud-docs/cloud-databases/hosting-models.md

 To allow for reliable resource allocation, {{site.data.keyword.databases-for}} offers two hosting models; Shared Compute and Isolated Compute. {{site.data.keyword.databases-for}} Shared Compute is a flexible option for your database deployment that preserves performance predictability. {{site.data.keyword.databases-for}} Isolated Compute is our recommendation for production enterprise applications, providing more precise control and enterprise features.
 {: shortdesc}

-Scaling your Shared Compute or Isolated Compute databases is currently available via the CLI, API, or Terraform.
+Scaling your Shared Compute or Isolated Compute databases is currently available via the CLI, API, or Terraform only.
 {: note}

 ## {{site.data.keyword.databases-for}} Shared Compute